MessageSquare0x

 The deeper issue with qualitative HR data is not analysis — it is collection.
 Most organizations invest in dashboards, text analytics, and sentiment engines, then feed them data gathered through broken channels.

-The same filtering happens in people analytics programs that rely on aggregated survey data as their qualitative input.
+The same filtering happens in people analytics programs that rely on aggregated form data as their qualitative input.
 The analytics layer can be excellent, but the signal was already lost at the point of collection.

 What changes the equation is removing the structural barriers: the group setting, the typed form, the manager relationship, the annual cadence.
 When employees speak individually, in their own language, to an adaptive conversation that follows their thread — the data that emerges is fundamentally different.